Keep your yard equipment in top shape

 As autumn gives way to the holiday season, yard work is usually the last thing on our minds.
-But trust us: Your lawn mower, string trimmer, and other outdoor power tools will benefit from some upkeep before they hibernate for the long winter ahead.
+But trust us: Your lawn mower, string trimmer, and other lawn power tools will benefit from some upkeep before they hibernate for the long winter ahead.
 Take a little time to clean and prep them, then remember to thank us next spring, when your gear comes roaring back to life without a hitch.

 When a tool sits around unused, the oil inside gets sludgy, making the engine less efficient.
 Drain oil from a push mower by unscrewing the plug beneath the motor and catching the liquid in a pan.
-Other tools can be drained in a similar manner.
+Other lawn power tools can be drained in a similar manner.
 Drop off the dregs at your town's haz-waste facility, or visit Earth 911 for a list of recycling centers.

 Inspect equipment for missing screws and nuts, replacing as needed.
 Make sure gas caps have intact O-rings, which seal off the tank to keep fuel from absorbing dust or moisture.
 If yours are cracked or brittle, contact the tool's manufacturer for replacements.